- conforms_to::[[Decision Form Contract]]

 -

-- Actions-deploy is one expression of the MVA stance at the deployment layer: one dependency, one workflow file, no custom infrastructure.
+- Actions-deploy is one expression of the Minimum Viable Architecture stance at the deployment layer: one dependency, one workflow file, no custom infrastructure.
 The deployment Decision inherits the minimum-surface discipline this Decision names.

 -